Logos (Christianity): Modern references

 On April 1, 2005, Cardinal Joseph Ratzinger (who became Pope Benedict XVI just over two weeks later) referred to the Christian religion as the religion of the Logos:

-Christianity must always remember that it is the religion of the "Logos."
-It is faith in the "Creator Spiritus," in the Creator Spirit, from which proceeds everything that exists.
-Today, this should be precisely its philosophical strength, in so far as the problem is whether the world comes from the irrational, and reason is not, therefore, other than a "sub-product," on occasion even harmful of its development or whether the world comes from reason, and is, as a consequence, its criterion and goal.
+Christianity must always remember that it is the religion of the "Logos".
+It is faith in the "Creator Spiritus", in the Creator Spirit, from which proceeds everything that exists.
+Today, this should be precisely its philosophical strength, in so far as the problem is whether the world comes from the irrational, and reason is not, therefore, other than a "sub-product", on occasion even harmful of its development or whether the world comes from reason, and is, as a consequence, its criterion and goal.

 The Christian faith inclines toward this second thesis, thus having, from the purely philosophical point of view, really good cards to play, despite the fact that many today consider only the first thesis as the only modern and rational one par excellence.
 However, a reason that springs from the irrational, and that is, in the final analysis, itself irrational, does not constitute a solution for our problems.
 Only creative reason, which in the crucified God is manifested as love, can really show us the way.
-In the so necessary dialogue between secularists and Catholics, we Christians must be very careful to remain faithful to this fundamental line: to live a faith that comes from the "Logos," from creative reason, and that, because of this, is also open to all that is truly rational.
+In the so necessary dialogue between secularists and Catholics, we Christians must be very careful to remain faithful to this fundamental line: to live a faith that comes from the "Logos", from creative reason, and that, because of this, is also open to all that is truly rational.

-Catholics can use Logos to refer to the moral law written in human hearts.
-This comes from Jeremiah 31:33 (prophecy of new covenant): "I will write my law on their hearts."
-St. Justin wrote that those who have not accepted Christ but follow the moral law of their hearts (Logos) follow God, because it is God who has written the moral law in each person's heart.
+Catholics may use Logos to refer to the moral law written in human hearts.
+This meaning comes from Jeremiah 31:33 (prophecy of new covenant): "I will write my law on their hearts."
+Saint Justin wrote that those who have not accepted Christ but follow the moral law of their hearts (Logos) follow God, because it is God who has written the moral law in each person's heart.
 Although man may not explicitly recognize God, he has the spirit of Christ if he follows Jesus' moral laws, written in his heart.

-Michael Heller has argued "that Christ is the logos implies that God’s immanence in the world is his rationality".
+Michael Heller has argued "that Christ is the logos implies that God's immanence in the world is his rationality".

 Nontrinitarianism

-For Fausto Sozzini, Christ was the Logos, but he denied His pre-existence; He was the Word of God as being His Interpreter (interpres divinae voluntatis).
+For Fausto Sozzini, Christ was the Logos, but he denied his pre-existence; He was the Word of God as being His Interpreter (interpres divinae voluntatis).
 Nathaniel Lardner and Joseph Priestley considered the Logos a personification of God's wisdom.